fxu1024/fxu1024.github.io/docs/ds/ssoviz.md

 ![](../../assets/images/ds/cdvsso06.png)

 - Log in again as `cdw01`, and view user and user group permissions.
-    - It shows that `cdw01` is Viz Administrator, and cml01 is Viz Normal user.
+    - It shows that `cdw01` is Viz Administrator, and cml01 is Viz Normal Permissions user.

 ![](../../assets/images/ds/cdvsso09.png)

-- The Normal user `cml01` is automatically assigned to the group `viz_guest_group` which has the role `Database admin`.
+- The Normal Permissions user `cml01` is automatically assigned to the group `viz_guest_group` which has the role `Database admin`.
 This can be confirmed from the figure below.

 ![](../../assets/images/ds/cdvsso10.png)